bridgefoundry/teachingkids-site/src/_posts/2009-08-15-teaching-ruby-to-high-school-girls.markdown

 This went pretty quickly, and it really drove home that 0, 0 is the top left corner of the window.
 Some of the girls experimented with different origins so they could draw circular stars which I thought was a cool addition.

 One thing we did during this step that didn't work so well was to change the names of `@left` and `@top` to the more descriptive `@mouse_column` and `@mouse_row`.
-I talked a little about how you need to give variables descriptive names, but they were too long to see effectively in 48-pt font on the projector, and it caused odd problems for the girls when they didn't replace all of the uses of `@left` and `@top`.
+I talked a little about how you need to give variables descriptive names, but the new names were too long to see effectively in 48-pt font on the projector, and it's really tedious in Notepad to make sure you replace all the instances of `@left` and `@top`.

 I realize now, as I mentioned in the Philosophy section, that with beginners, you can't be too fussy about style.
-If they want to skip indentation altogether and give all their variables one-letter names, that's fine, as long as they're still excited about what they're doing. *I'm not trying to make good programmers at this point; I'm just showing them how much fun it is.*
+If they want to skip indentation altogether and give all their variables one-letter names, that's fine, as long as they're still excited about what they're doing.

 If they keep going with it, they'll realize that there's a reason you indent and give your variables descriptive names, and they'll start doing it.
 But if I just tell them to, they won't.
 And nothing ensures that they drop it like a hot potato better than harping on them to write maintainable code.